Skai-N/Pac-Man/README.md

 Aahan 5/25/22: FINISHED THE READFILE AND LOADING METHODS, updated the PacMan methods keyPressed, done, run

 Skai 5/25/22: Finished Player class and added more set methods + die() and respawn().

+Skai 5/26/22: Added unique speeds to each Entity subclass and started working on the Ghost class and Ghost move();